Vanilla Cake! It is perfect for so many occasions! It’s probably the most classic cake ever in my book.

-Anyways, I can’t seem to get shake it off, so here I am bamming out a double vanilla hit with this Super-Moist Vanilla Cake with Vanilla Buttercream Frosting.
+Anyways, I can’t seem to get shake it off the Vanilla vibe here lately, so here I am bamming out a double vanilla hit with this Super-Moist Vanilla Cake with Vanilla Buttercream Frosting.

 Btw…I should probably let you know, you might prefer the Super-Moist Chocolate Cake with Chocolate Buttercream Frosting, but you should give Super-Moist Vanilla Cake with Vanilla Buttercream Frosting a try even if you’re all about chocolate like me and all the other chocoholics out there!!

 Both are equally delicious!
 And for something else classic you should definitely try this Ultimate Carrot Cake!

 - 3 cups granulated sugar

 - 5 eggs , room temp

 - 2 teaspoons baking powder